Chureito Pagoda framed by vibrant autumn leaves with snow-capped Mount Fuji in the background on a clear, sunny day in Fujiyoshida, Japan.

 The high interest is also generated from the fact that the country is highly homogeneous and hasn’t been as welcoming to visitors for centuries.
 This created even more mysterious aura.
 Nowadays, Japan is open to visitors and not surprisingly is one of the most popular destinations in the world.
 So, while no longer shrouded in mystery, it remains intriguing.

 I can’t exactly say since when did I want to go to Japan.
 For a long while, I considered it rather unreachable destination due to extremely high price, which I simply couldn’t afford.
-But then I found out that it’s not as crazy, as it seemed.
-Hotel prices seemed reasonable, and everything got somewhat more affordable to tourists, due to fluctuation of Yen rates.
+But then I found out that it’s not as expensive, as it seemed.
+Hotel prices are reasonable, and everything got somewhat more affordable for tourists, due to fluctuation of Yen rates.
 We already managed to visit Japan twice, but would return again as soon as we get a chance.

 How Long to Spend in Japan

-No amount of time is ever enough to thoroughly explore Japan, but for your first visit I suggest at least 10 days.
+No amount of time is ever enough to thoroughly explore this amazing country, but for your first visit to Japan I suggest at least 10 days.
 With less than that, you will have to carefully choose one city you would most like to visit.

 On our first trip we allocated almost 3 weeks to at least experience parts of it.
 Our trip was full of historical temples, shrines and castles, cutest trains, unique cafes, gorgeous gardens and so much more.
 It absolutely exceeded our expectations tenfold.

 We then visited again less than a year later for another 10 days.
-Even with this time, we feel we would love to have all the time in the world to explore this awesome country.
+After our two visits, we feel we would love to have all the time in the world to explore this awesome country.

 When to Visit Japan